rayguna/sinatra-omnicalc-3/README.md

 • Within the post block, change `HTTP.get(...).to_s` to `HTTP.post(...).to_s`.
 • Within the submission form page, change `<form action="/process_umbrella" method="get">` to `<form action="/process_umbrella" method="post">`.
 If the method parameter is not set, the default is set to "get".

-3. Work on message form.
+3. Work on a single AI message form which uses chatgpt API.

+○ You may set up the API key on this website: https://platform.openai.com/.

 ○ Create a file called view/message_form.erb to process user message.
 The contents is as follows:
 ```